Angle Grinder Silica Dust Control Methods Explained: What It Is, How to Use It & Safety Tips

 Maintenance and Troubleshooting Tips for Dust Shrouds

-• Perform a three-minute wipe-down after each shift to maintain airflow and prevent dust buildup.
+• Wipe the shroud after each shift to reduce dust buildup.

 Essential Safety Gear for Grinding